MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 - Require _at least one term_ - uses the `OR` keyword.
     - `foo OR bar`
     - `#foo OR bar`
+- Exact match on phrase. i.e. all words must be used and in order.
+    - `foo bar`
 - Exclusion - Using leading minus sign.
     - `foo -bar`
 - Groups